Alexsey/TypeScript-Website/packages/documentation/copy/en/handbook-v2/More on Functions.md

 ### Writing Good Overloads

-Like generics, there are a few guidelines you should follow when using function overloads.
+Like _generic functions_, there are a few guidelines you should follow when using function overloads.
 Following these principles will make your function easier to call, easier to understand, and easier to implement.

 Let's consider a function that returns the length of a string or an array: